cozy/cozy-ui/README.md

 by the Cozy Ui Stylus plugin, using the stylus `include css` statement to inline the CSS in the output instead of using a native CSS `@import`.

+Then, you just need to add a `@import 'cozy-ui'` statement at top of your main stylus file.

 ## Development